jcpeden/close-tech-test/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-From here, you'll see a basic form allowing you to input the height, length, width and weight of your package.
-Once you've done that you can click 'Calculate' and see how the package will to be processed (or not if it's too big/heavy).
+From here, you'll see your original component...the 800 items and a UI through which you can browse/select them.

 ### `npm test`